-UPDATE: ECO Platform has published an addition to the previous statement on Mass Balance Approach (MBA) from Feb 1, 2023.
-This new statement provides clarification on treatment of Guarantees of Origin (GoO).
+UPDATE from Dec 12, 2023: In addition to the previous statement on MBA from Feb 1, 2023, this statement provides clarification on treatment of Guarantees of Origin (GoO).

 The current ECO Platform Statement on the MBA is available online.